sarsamurmu/reboost/docs/recipes.md

 ```

 ## CSS modules with Sass
-As told, files which include `.module.` are treated as CSS module.
+As told, files which include `.module.` in their name are treated as CSS module.
 So, if
 your Sass/SCSS file includes `.module.` in its name, it will be treated as
 CSS module.